 If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Royal Mail shares.
 Here’s a quick run-through of what’s involved in each.

-This process involves finding a broker and placing an order to buy Royal Mail stock, as outlined in the steps further up this page.
-Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.
+This process involves finding a broker and placing an order for Royal Mail stock, as outlined in the steps further up this page.
+Ideally, you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.

 When you sell any Royal Mail shares you have bought, you’ll want to do so at a higher price than the one at which you bought to earn a profit.